tesujimath/letters-to-amy/content/post/the-tar-pit/index.md

 I find I am in truth stuck in the tar pit of self-righteousness with my Pharisaical heart.

 {{< quote source="Romans 7:24-25a" >}}
 What a wretched man I am!
 Who will rescue me from this body of death?
-Thanks be to God—through Jesus Christ our Lord!
+Thanks be to God⸺through Jesus Christ our Lord!
 {{< /quote >}}

 Fixing my eyes on Jesus I cry out, Lord, I repent of my Pharisaical heart.
 Have mercy on me, a sinner.
 Rescue me!